sulu/docs/developer-documentation/100-basic/admin-components.md

 #### Miscellaneous
 * `sandbox.sulu.initListToolbarAndList(key, url, listToolbarOptions, datagridOptions)`

-	initializes sulu list-toolbar with column options and datagrid
+	initializes sulu list-toolbar with column options and datagrid.
+First, fields are loaded with the specified url and matched against settings of the specified key.
+Then a list-toolbar and the datagrid are initialized with the specified fields.

 	* {String} key Settings key - will be stored in database with the specified key
 	* {String} url Url to load and save fields
 	* {Object} listToolbarOptions Options object of list-toolbar@suluadmin component